 Connecting two Active Directory domains using a trust relationship

+NOTE: was unable to perform this elective due to no one else being ready.

 To connect two domains that are in separate forests, you must establish a trust relationship.
 A trust will allow the systems in each domain to login to the accounts and access the resources of the other domain.
 It also allows both domains to be managed from the Administrative Tools of a single system.
 Once a trust has been established, you should be able to login to an account on the other domain.